AlexJReid/blog/content/posts/dynamodb-complex-queries-4/index.md

 ![Table partition](table.png)

-To support the leaderboard (`AP11`), under the `S` item, an existing GSI is overloaded. `GSIPK` is set to a single partition called `LEADERS` and `GSISK` is set to the the number of comments with rating `5`.
+To support the leaderboard (`AP11`), under the `S` item, an existing GSI is overloaded. `GSIPK` is set to a single partition called `LEADERS` and `GSISK` is set to the number of comments with rating `5`.
 The leader board emerges when we view the GSI.
-If this product does not have any `5`-rated comments, the item will not be created.
+If this product does not have any `5`-rated comments, the `LEADERS` item will not be created.

 ![GSI](gsi.png)